-- 8.5.88 (a) These By-Laws may be amended by decision of Synod, or, if the Board believes that a proposed amendment is urgently required, by the General Council.
-Synod and the General Council shall act upon the recommendation of Western Australian Regional Committee of Congress. - (b) The Board may submit a request to the Synod or the General Council for the amendment of these By-laws, and the Synod or General Council shall act only upon the recommendation of the Western Australian Regional Committee of Congress. - (c) Any amendment to these By-laws shall within 21 days be advised to the Deputy Commissioner of Taxation.
+- 8.5.88 (a) These By-Laws may be amended by decision or Synod, or, if the Board believes that a proposed amendment is urgently required, by the General Council.
+Synod and the General Council shall (cf. upon the recommendation of Western Australian Regional Committee of Congress. - (b) The Board may sub hit a regress to the Synod or the General Council for the amendment of these By-lews, and the Synod or General Council shall act only upon the recommendation of the Western Australian Regional Committee of Congress. - (c) Any amendment to these By-laws shall within 21 days be advised to the Deputy Commissioner of Taxition.